martinjohndyer/FAIR_Code_design/episodes/Principles.md

 - Simplicity: By avoiding unnecessary code you will reduce complexity, making it easier to read, maintain, and debug code.
 - Saving Time: Don't wast time by building features that may never be used.
-- Flexibility: If you write only what is needed it will be easier to change the code if requirements are changing.
+- Flexibility: Writing only what is needed makes any changes in requirements easier to implement.

 #### Applying YAGNI